Glenfiddich scotch whisky distillery upgrades to BIOdek

 - These two filters are both filled with KFP619 crossflow modular media with a top layer suitable for walking on and a bottom layer made from a very heavy duty BIOdek KFP619 media to spread the load and water flow evenly over the media support system

-After being treated in the new BIOdek trickling filters, the wastewater stream is channelled into a constructed wetland that take advantage of the vegetation, soil and processes unique to wetlands to remove trace element, notably residual copper that emerges from the production process.
+After being treated in the new BIOdek trickling filters, the wastewater stream is channelled into a constructed wetland that takes advantage of the vegetation, soil and processes unique to wetlands to remove trace elements, notably residual copper that emerges from the production process.

 POLYPROPYLENE – GREENER, RE-USUABLE AND RECYCLABLE MEDIA

 2H manufactured the BIOdek modules in Polypropylene (PP) which is more energy efficient and produces less carbon dioxide, has less chemical burden to interfere with biomass seeding and has a more durable lifetime and when finished with can be easily recycled.

 In manufacture of the modules the welding process means no gluing with solvents and, therefore, in service life no potential for hydrolysis destroying the adhesive holding the modules together.

 The new trickling filters are built from modular BIOdek media to meet the customer’s requirement for a wastewater treatment which could be expanded, easily and cost-effectively, to accommodate future production increases.
 Because they’re built from modular BIOdek plastic media, the trickling filters can be adapted or upgraded easily and cost-effectively to meet changing production needs and, importantly, increasingly demanding consents – all with minimal disruption to treatment productivity.